wizmo2/zidoo-player/README.md

 - Album art and movie backdrops
 - Browse movies, music, file system, and share mounts through HA Media Browser

+**NOTE: From release 2.0.0, Rapid Update is updated in the integration.
+If you previously added an automation based on the documentation example, this can now be removed, but please re-enable automatic update if necessary**

 ![Media_Library](images/media_browser.png) ![Media_Player](images/tvshow_browse.png)
 ![Media_Player](images/movie_playing.png) ![Music_Player](images/music_player.png) ![TVshow_Player](images/tvshow_player.png)